nataliecardot/100-days-of-code/r2-log.md

 * **Routing:** uses ngRoute module, which acts based on URL.
 Captures URL and renders view based on the defined routing rules
 * **Example case:** If you had a "save for later" checkbox that should appear on each individual item page and have its own page that lists all items that have been saved, you'd need these components: Because "save for later" will have its own page where customers can view items they've saved for later, a new entry in router is needed.
 Checkbox will be added to item template (view), but page listing all items will need its own template; new template must be created.
 Items controller will have new property to track whether saved or not, but save for later page needs controller.
 Service keeps track of everything.
 * **Two-way data binding:** Prized feature of AngularJS.
 Typically a framework retrieves data and feeds it into template (a one-way info fetch), in a compile step.
 AngularJS works similarly, but there's another update step: info added, deleted, or change in browser updates underlying data object.
 In other words, it has live bindings, and whenever input values change, values of expressions are recalculated automatically and DOM is updated accordingly.

+### R2D10

+**Today's Progress:** Continuted a lesson providing a conceptual overview of AngularJS.

+**Notes:**

+* **Yeomann:** tool for project scaffolding used to quickly generate an entire project's file structure.
+Not specific to AngularJS but used with generator plugins.
+* To create a module, need an array of dependencies.
+If none, leave brackets blank.
+* **Bootstrapping:** In AngularJS this is the equivalent of initializing (starting) your app.
+One way is with the ng-app directive.
+The other is, after creating your app with `angular.module("myApp", []);`, do so from the JavaScript with `angular.bootstrap(document, ['myApp']);`.
+* **ng-app directive:** in an HTML element tells your AngularJS app two things: that that element contains your application.
+If you put it in a div rather than the body, it will only be loaded inside that div.
+Second, it says to load the module with name in quotes, which would be like `angular.module("myApp", []);` in the JavaScript file.
+For example `<body ng-app="myApp">`
+* Templates in AngularJS: plain HTML.
+Dynamic parts of template are set in a controller, using expressions.
+Expressions are double curly braces containing variables or simple mathematical operations.